nvplus/itg-guide/index.md

 Take a piece of plywood, slap some FSR's on it and call it a day. [yutsi](https://www.youtube.com/watch?v=mskaXrFsebA) is a stamina player who uses one of these and is able to pass 20's on it.

 **Other pads I don't know much about:**
- - Dom has a [ten-part video series](https://www.youtube.com/playlist?list=PL2vUwLUVuyIy4CD8DEwS7oZ_Y41vyYWWy) on how he built a custom pad using used arcade parts.
+ - Dom has a [ten-part video series](https://www.youtube.com/playlist?list=PL2vUwLUVuyIy4CD8DEwS7oZ_Y41vyYWWy) on how he built a custom pad with used arcade parts.
  - [Re:Flex pads](https://reflex.dance/) are an open source, arcade-grade pad created by Brittany.
- - [Mystic pads](https://docs.google.com/document/d/1mb6kjM13b7gjBU2B5ZLw1kvVDJ5bW0qdI1sw27WHaKk/edit?usp=sharing) are also an open source, arcade-grade pad made by Mystic aimed to cost around ~$1000.
+ - [Mystic pads](https://docs.google.com/document/d/1mb6kjM13b7gjBU2B5ZLw1kvVDJ5bW0qdI1sw27WHaKk/edit?usp=sharing) are also an open source, arcade-grade pad made by Ashley aimed to cost around ~$1000.

 ## Pad Modding for Arcade Pads